LeeHounshell/PopularMoviesStage2/README.md

 All movies and associated images, trailers, and reviews are cached locally in SQLite.
 The database uses a Content Provider generator.
-To alter the database strucutre, edit the JSON configs and re-run the generation script located under util/generate_data_contentprovider.
+To alter the database strucutre, edit the JSON configs and re-run the generation script located under generate_data_contentprovider.
 This will build a new 'data' directory with code to manage the database.
 When the app is launched, it will fetch, store and display relevant movie data.
 The local database caches forever, and there is no option to clear it